gibbok/notes-next-js/README.md

 The `getStaticProps` is a synch function that runs at build time, in that function we can fetch external data and pass it to the props of the component for that page.
 Notes:

 - Next.js polyfills `fetch()` by default on both client and server.
 - `getStaticProps` only run on the server-side.
 It will never run on the client-side.
 It won’t even be included in the JS bundle for the browser.
-That means you can write code such as direct database queries without them being sent to browsers.
+That means you can write code such as direct database queries without them being sent to browsers
 - in dev mode, `getStaticProps` run on each request
 - in prod mode, `getStaticProps` run at build time
 - `getStaticProps` can be only exported from a page

 ### Server-side rendering

 Fetch data at request time instead of build time, by exporting `getServerSideProps` instead of `getStaticProps` from a page.
 `getServerSideProps` parameter (context) contains request specific parameters.

 Time to first byte (TTFB) will be slower than `getStaticProps` because the server must compute the result on every request, and the result cannot be cached by a CDN without extra configuration.